adhdproject/adhdproject.github.io/WWHF/Reno2021/Spidertrap_WayWest2021.md

 Lab 3
 -----
 Time to get a bit mean.
 Like the second challenge, there are a number of entries surrounded by `st3.x{...}`.
-This time, there are 29 components to the flag (0 - 28).
+This time, there are 31 components to the flag (0 - 30).
 What might the numbers mean?
-Looking at things differently will help.
+Looking at things differently will help, and you may find that you need to pad (to 37 characters, perhaps).
 When you're on the right track, you may see it if you squint a little.
-Some Python may be recommended to help put the pieces together...
+Python is recommended to help put the pieces together...